linode/docs/docs/security/how-to-set-up-tinc-peer-to-peer-vpn.md

 ### Host Files Interchange

 At this point, you have configuration files created on each server.
 Because of tinc's P2P nature, the last thing you need to do is interchange host files between nodes.
-There are many ways to accomplish this, for the purpose of this guide we'll use `scp`.
+There are many ways to accomplish this, for the purposes of this guide we'll use `scp`.

 From `appserver`: